Leatherleaf – Chamaedaphne Calyculata: Edible & Alt Uses of the Sun Tea of Wild Plants

 Table of Contents

-Leatherleaf (chamaedaphne calyculata) is common around Haliburton, Ontario, in bogs and on the edges of wetlands.
+Leatherleaf (Chamaedaphne calyculata) is common around Haliburton, Ontario, in bogs and on the edges of wetlands.
 This shrubby evergreen plant is often walked past, but if you notice it and get close you may see its white bell shaped flowers covered in ants.
 If you see leatherleaf, you’re in a wetland!

-Leatherleaf – Chamaedaphne Calyculata with ants
+Leatherleaf – Chamaedaphne calyculata with ants

-Leatherleaf – Chamaedaphne Calyculata with ants
+Leatherleaf – Chamaedaphne calyculata with ants

 The flowers may remind you of a blueberry flowers, or wintergreen, shinleaf, or bearberry, and perhaps even ghost pipes.
 They are all in the heath family.
+I wonder how important ants are to all of those?

 Edible Uses of Leatherleaf